bojkovladislav/phone-sphere-catalog/README.md

 ## Technologies

-The React Phone Catalog leverages a powerful stack of technologies:
+The Phone Sphere Catalog leverages a powerful stack of technologies:

 ### React.js